alexandre-huff/rft/README.md

     * len: holds the size of the value

 * apply_state_cb( command, context, key, value, len ) - calls the command of the finite state machine.
 This function needs to be implemented by the xApp developer and it will be called by the RFT library (call back) when a command needs to be applied on the replicated state machine.

+* take_snapshot_cb( contexts, nctx, items, data ) - calls the function to serialize all primary contexts at the xApp replica.

+* install_snapshot_cb( items, data ) - calls the function do desserialize the received snapshot at the xApp replica.

 ## Examples